dOrgTech/OpenRaise/docs/BondingCurve.md

 ## Curve Economics

 - The specifics of curve design are an area of active research.
-A common general principle is to reward earlier contributors without inflating the buy price so high that it disincentives later participation.
+A common general principle is to reward earlier contributors without inflating the buy price so high that it disincentivizes later participation.

-- Our current curve implementation is based on **bancor formula**, which allows for a wide variety of potential curves with simple parameters.
+- Our current curve implementation is based on the **bancor formula**, which allows for a wide variety of potential curves with simple parameters.
   ![](./diagrams/out/bancor_curve_examples.png)

 [Bancor Whitepaper](https://storage.googleapis.com/website-bancor/2018/04/01ba8253-bancor_protocol_whitepaper_en.pdf)